dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

   This adds a Data Dictionary, and easy to use high level API for creating tables and indexes, and data manipulation.

-The second major sub-system will be called SQL Manager (Relational Data System or RDS).
+The second major sub-system will be called RDS (Relational Data System).
 Its job will be to parse SQL statements, produce optimum execution plans, and execute SQL statements.
-Development of the SQL Manager sub-system has not started yet.
+Development of the RDS sub-system has not started yet.

 Technology
 ==========